Foggy Window FAQs | Brennan Enterprises

 Foggy Window FAQs

-So let's learn more about what causes foggy windows, whether it's something you need to worry about, and what you need to do if you want to prevent it.
+Let's learn more about what causes foggy windows, whether it's something you need to worry about, and what you can do to prevent it.

 How Do You Prevent Foggy Windows?

 Since foggy windows are usually caused by a difference in humidity, the first thing you need to establish is where your windows are fogging up.
-Is it inside, or outside, or between two window layers?
+Is it inside, outside, or between two window layers?
+The only form of condensation you can actively prevent is when it is inside the home.

-If the fog is inside your house, it's probably due to your use of the home.
-Anything that causes steam and humidity like a humidifier, showering or cooking could cause your windows to fog up.
-There are a few things you could do to lower the chances of this happening, including:
+If the window is fogging on the inside of your house, it’s probably due to moisture in the home.
+Anything that causes steam and humidity like a humidifier, showering, or cooking could cause your windows to fog up.

-• Give your windows room to "breathe" by opening curtains or blinds a little.
+• Giving your windows room to "breathe" by opening curtains or blinds a little.

-• Use a fan to keep air circulating.
+• Using a fan to keep air circulating or turn on the AC.

-If you notice condensation between the panes of your double pane windows or doors, it's a sign that the windows are not sealed properly.
-Moisture has got between the panes, and they window will need to be assessed and repaired or replaced.
-There is no other way to remove the condensation between the panes.
+If you notice condensation between the panes of your double-pane windows or doors, it's a sign that the windows are not sealed properly.
+Moisture has got between the panes, and the window will need to be assessed and repaired or replaced.
+As the window is effectively damaged, there is no other way to remove the condensation between the panes.

 Are Foggy Windows a Major Problem?

-That really depends where the condensation is, and how much there is.
-If there is enough moisture to drip down, it could eventually lead to moisture related problems.
+That really depends on where the condensation is and how much there is.
+If there is enough moisture to drip down, it could eventually lead to moisture-related problems such as peeling paint, rotting wood, buckling floors, insulation deterioration, mildew, and even moisture spots on ceilings and walls.

-Condensation on windows is usually not a problem - but it really does depend where it is happening.
-Take a closer look the next time you notice this happening, and if it's anywhere other than between double glazing panes, you can probably relax and just wipe up any moisture you find!
+Condensation on windows is usually not a problem but take a closer look next time you notice it.
+If it's anywhere other than between double glazing panes, you can probably relax and just wipe up any moisture you find!

 Ariana Martinez